-INTERMEDIATE CHORUS: In this course students will study breathing techniques, basic music notation, and musical dynamics, tempo, and phrasing.
+INTERMEDIATE CHORUS: Students will gain education of breathing techniques, basic music notation, and musical qualities of dynamics, tempo, and phrasing.
 Students will use the elements of melody, harmony, pitch, and form in a variety of choral repertory.
-Students will participate in group performances with solo opportunities.
+Students will gain vocal development and participate in group performances with solo opportunities.